Ezra (2017 film)

-Ezra is a 2017 Indian Malayalam-language supernatural horror thriller film written and directed by Jay K. starring Prithviraj Sukumaran, Priya Anand, Tovino Thomas, Sujith Shankar, Vijayaraghavan Pillai, and Sudev Nair in the leading roles.
+Ezra is a 2017 Indian Malayalam-language supernatural horror thriller film written and directed by Jay K. The film stars Prithviraj Sukumaran, Priya Anand (in her Malayalam debut), Tovino Thomas, Sujith Shankar, Vijayaraghavan and Sudev Nair in the leading roles.
 Principal photography began in late-June 2016.
 Major filming locations were Fort Cochin and Sri Lanka.
 The movie grossed ₹50 crore at the box-office.
 It was remade in Hindi in 2021 as Dybbuk.

-The film was inspired by hollywood horror film The Possession (2012).
+The film was inspired by Hollywood horror film The Possession (2012; based on the 2004 Los Angeles Times article "A Jinx in a Box?" by Leslie Gornstein about the allegedly haunted dybbuk box).